kkempa-fp/10x-hymns/README.md

 **CI/CD / Deployment:**

 - GitHub Actions for continuous integration and deployment
-- DigitalOcean for hosting using Docker images
+- Cloudflare Pages as the hosting platform for the Astro application

 **Testing:**